The P in IHOP doesn’t stand for what you think it stands for

 Look, we live in a world in which words are used to sell things nowhere near their meaning.
 Uber.
 Amazon.
 Fox.
 Point is, here are IHOP and Droga5 just trying to remind you that this may be an old brand, but it’s self-aware with a sense of humor.
 Remember IHOPs beer?

-“The crux of this year’s campaign, going back and answering people’s questions and criticisms.
+“The crux of this year’s campaign, is going back and answering people’s questions and criticisms.
 Let’s talk to them and have some fun,” says Droga5 creative director Todd Rone Parker.
 “Once we struck a chord and got people’s attention, now it’s important to just keep that momentum going.”

 I’m a pancake.
 You’re a pancake.
 Everyone’s a pancake.